 There are gas extraction platforms and wind farms at various locations in the North Sea, sometimes just a few kilometres from the coast.
 Platform N05-A will be located 20 kilometres from the coast.
 Research shows that its visibility is comparable to that of passing ships.
 In clear weather, the platform is visible about 30% of the time.
 The platform is wider and therefore lower than other gas extraction platforms.
 Its height from the seabed is 37.5 metres and comparable to the transformer station in the Riffgat wind farm, which can be seen off the coast of Borkum.

 In June 2022, the Dutch government issued a final licence for this gas development project.
 Based on this, ONE-Dyas took a final investment decision in September 2022 and started concrete preparations.
-The schedule is to have the first gas available to German and Dutch households by August 2024.
+The schedule is to have the first gas available to German and Dutch households by the winter of 2024/2025.
 With the German licence, gas can also be extracted from German wells and the potential of natural gas is greater.

 The gas will become available to Dutch and German households, and therefore also to Borkum.
 Borkum is at the centre of the energy transition, with a wind farm just off the coast and a gas extraction project 20 km away.
 It is conceivable that knowledge of the subsurface and energy transition could be used for energy issues on the island.
 We are happy to discuss this.